 The ATO acknowledges that you may have some unusual but legitimate claims.
 As long as such claims have standing and you have evidence to back them, there is nothing to feel concerned about and you should claim with confidence.

 At Airtax, our accountants are determined to help you lodge your 2021 tax return with peace of mind.
 It's free to sign up and you only pay when you lodge.
-To complete your tax return for just $99, get started here.
+To complete your tax return from just $179, get started here.

 Got a Question?